 Theo’s much younger wife Susanna (Amanda Seyfried) works as a movie actress.
 In an interview, Koepp describes all the problems of their relationship coming from the fact that she is too young for him (something that rarely happens in a story with this age gap).
 Koepp became intrigued with the tension in this couple that should not be together.

 The film also gives her character more to do than the book, but does not make her a co-lead like in Stir of Echoes.
 The film presents her character as somebody that Theo cannot quite trust.
 The only person the audience ever sees her have sex with is Theo.
 Early on, Theo sees her laugh at a text he is not privy to and sees her filming a sex scene that makes him feel uncomfortable.
 Over the course of the story, he discovers that she has two phones and that a man named Max is contacting her.
-The film, however, does not give a strong read on whether or not she acted unfaithfully towards her husband.
+He confronts her and she admits it., causing him to kick her out.

 Besides these suspicious circumstances, she often dresses in darker colors, such as blacks and dark blues.
 This makes her character seem more villainous than Theo or his daughter, who the film dresses in lighter colors most of the time.
 Such decisions make her seem less trustworthy based on the color palette of the story.